-Administrative expenses (excluding community benefit) increase between 3% and 6% over the Forecast Period due to inflation, costs related to employee recruitment, training, and retention; technology; and insurance increases driven by market activity and increases in construction costs.
+Administrative expenses (excluding community benefit and other than those costs related to labor) increase 3% over the Forecast Period due to inflation, costs related to employee recruitment, training, and retention; technology; and insurance increases driven by market activity and increases in construction costs.
 Resident support and community benefit amounts are expected to increase over the Forecast Period, in conjunction with related fee increases and revenue growth.